 - Limit caffeine and sugar to morning hours.

-- Keep a night light on to reduce agitation that occurs when surroundings are dark or unfamiliar.
+- Turn on a night light to reduce agitation that occurs when surroundings are dark or unfamiliar.

 - In the evening, try to reduce background noise and stimulating activities, including TV viewing, which can sometimes be upsetting.